|

 The descendants of those burros now roam freely near the ruins of the

-historic Nevada mining town of Marietta.
+historic Nevada mining town of Marietta

 Download Marietta Wild Burro Range